things-library/Traffic-Light/README.md

 ## Operation

 When device is plugged in it will automatically assume a standard stop light operating mode which randomly picks a 10-90 second delay before changing.
+The yellow light is the standard delay for a 35mph road in the United States.

-## States
+### States

 | State | Name |
 | -- | -- |